 - There are various Yoga Retreats and Meditation Centres in this part of Goa.
 Aranya Yoga Ashram, in particular, comes highly recommended where you can take part in daily classes, retreats or teacher training.
 They also hold a highly regarded cooking class here.

 - Agonda and Galgibag beaches are designated turtle hatching sites.
 You can look, but don’t touch, as the baby turtles hatch between November-March.

 - Accessible day tours in South Goa include wildlife sanctuaries, national parks, and waterfalls.
 See the section below titled ‘Day Tours in Goa’ for more information.

 Organised day tours are a convenient way to explore all that Goa has to offer, without the hassle of having to plan out everything yourself.
 Generally, we like to explore places independently; however, if we have limited time and a lot to cover, we always try to find an affordable day tour that allows us to see it all.

 Day tours are also a great way to get to know a place on a much deeper level.
 Most tours include an English speaking guide, so naturally, you get to hear all about the local history and culture.
-Here are some day tours in Goa that are worth considering or you can check out the full list on Klook or Get Your Guide.
+Below are some day tours in Goa that are worth considering or you can check out the full list on Get Your Guide:

 Goa Full-Day Private Tour